gcpantazis/cypress-vibe-check/README.md

   it("should be able to chain commands after a passing vibeCheck", () => {
     cy.get(".action-email")
-      .vibeCheck("This is an input field for entering email addresses") .type("test@example.com")
+      .vibeCheck("This is an input field for entering email addresses")
+      // Perform some regular cypress actions and checks.
+      .type("test@example.com")
       .should("have.value", "test@example.com");
   });